lupyuen/lupyuen.github.io/src/mmu.md

 When we set the __Read, Write and Execute Bits__ to 0...

-The Sv39 MMU interprets the PPN (Physical Page Number) as a __Pointer to the Level 2 Page Table__.
+Sv39 MMU interprets the PPN (Physical Page Number) as a __Pointer to Level 2 Page Table__.
 That's how we connect Level 1 to Level 2!

 (Remember: Actual Address = PPN * 4,096)